“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

 3. Describe how the federal (national) government came to intervene in the economy in the late 19th and early 20th centuries.

 6. Explain the theory behind the Sherman and Clayton Anti-Trust Acts of 1890 and 1914.
-Why did/does the government see monopolies as disadvantageous to free markets, even though anti-trust legislation, itself, interferes with free markets?
+Explain why the government sees monopolies as disadvantageous to free markets.

 8. Identify Robert La Follette and Teddy Roosevelt and describe their roles in the Progressive movement.
-How do La Follette and Teddy Roosevelt differ from our modern stereotypical view of politics and the characteristics of today’s parties?
+Explain how La Follette and Teddy Roosevelt differ from our modern stereotypical view of politics and the characteristics of today’s parties.

 9. Summarize how the terms liberal and liberalism have evolved between the 18th and 21st centuries.
-How does the term liberalism also change when panning out to an international perspective as opposed to just domestic (within the U.S.).
+Explain how the term liberalism also changes when panning out to an international perspective as opposed to just domestic (within the U.S.).
 Explain how the term conservative has also changed.

-10. Explain why the 1912 Presidential election was an important one in the history of Progressivism and the Republican Party.
+10. Explain why the 1912 Presidential election was important to the histories of Progressivism in the Republican and Democratic Parties.

 The Great War 6

 1. Analyze the primary causes of the Great War of 1914-1919 — both underlying and immediate.
-What motivated Gavrilo Princip to assassinate the heir to the Austrian throne?
+Describe what motivated Gavrilo Princip to assassinate the heir to the Austrian throne.
+Put another way, analyze the context of that assassination.
 Describe how that singular act drew so many other countries into a wider war.